Basic Science Research Track

 Basic Science Research Scientist (3-4 years)

-UCSF has an international reputation for excellence in research and in training of graduate students and postgraduate scholars.
-Fellows in the Nephrology Training Program enjoy an unparalleled opportunity to participate in this extraordinary environment.
+UCSF has an international reputation for excellence in research and in training of graduate students and postdoctoral scholars.
+Fellows have an unparalleled opportunity to participate in this extraordinary environment.

 The goal of the basic science research program is to provide comprehensive training for a successful career as a physician-scientist in academic medicine through basic science courses and laboratory research.